Debt to Income Ratio Formula (Table of Contents)

 Explanation of Debt to Income Ratio Formula

-The debt to income ratio is used by lenders to determine whether the further loan could be issued to the borrower and whether the borrower has the ability to return the loan payments.
+Lenders use the debt to income ratio to determine whether a further loan could be issued to the borrower and whether the borrower can return the loan payments.
 It is generally preferred that the borrower should have a low Debt to Income Ratio.
-A ratio of 28% is generally preferable, while 43% is the highest that Debt to Income ratio could be.
-A ratio of debt to income higher than 43% signals that the borrower might not be able to return the loan taken.
+A ratio of 28% is usually preferable, while 43% is the highest that the Debt to Income ratio could be.
+A debt ratio to income higher than 43% signals that the borrower might not be able to return the loan taken.

 Significance and Use of Debt to Income Ratio Formula

 As stated above, lenders use debt to income ratio to determine whether borrowers should be issued new loans or not.
-There are two types of Debt to Income ratio, which are the Front-end debt to income ratio and Back-end debt to income ratio.
-The front-end debt to income ratio generally indicates the percentage of income which goes towards housing costs, whether it is rent or payment towards a mortgage, which includes both principal and interest.
-The back-end debt to income ratio encompasses all other recurring debt payments such as car loans, credit card payments, education loans etc.
+There are two types of Debt to Income ratios: the Front-end debt to income ratio and the Back-end debt to income ratio.
+The front-end debt to income ratio generally indicates the percentage of income that goes towards housing costs, whether rent or payment towards a mortgage, which includes both principal and interest.
+The back-end debt to income ratio encompasses all other recurring debt payments such as car loans, credit card payments, education loans, etc.

 Lenders usually use a figure such as 28/36 to determine the amount of the expense that a borrower can afford for it to be eligible to give loans.

-Numerator 28 indicates the Front-end debt to income ratio should be 28% of the overall gross monthly income while denominator 36 indicates that the back-end debt to income ratio should be 36% of the overall gross monthly income.
+Numerator 28 indicates the Front-end debt to income ratio should be 28% of the overall gross monthly income.
+In contrast, denominator 36 indicates that the back-end debt to income ratio should be 36% of the overall gross monthly income.

 Debt to Income Ratio Formula Calculator